kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment.rst

               --output_dir deployment/deployment_artifacts/compilation_results \
               --net_name deep_globe_segmentation_unet_512_512

-      For your convinience this command is also provided in the ``deployment/compile_model`` script.
+      For your convenience this command is also provided in the ``deployment/compile_model`` script.
 The compiled model should appear in the ``deployment/deployment_artifacts/compilation_results`` directory.
-If you wish to skip this step it is also avilable via git-lfs.
+If you wish to skip this step it's also available via git-lfs.

-   6. Exit the Vitis AI container (e.g. type ``exit``).
+   6. Exit the Vitis AI container (for example type ``exit``).

 3. Optionally you can evaluate the quantized model metrics by running the ``deployment/calc_quantized_metrics.ipynb`` notebook.